Full Form

 What is the IWMI Full Form?

-When did IWMI Establish?
+When was IWMI Established?

-It is established in 1985.
+It was established in 1985.

 In which countries IWMI is working?